 ABOUT THIS COURSE

-This NEW course, for all teachers of all A level Music specifications, will demonstrate how to guide your students to achieve Grades A & A* for their choral harmonisations.
+This course, designed for teachers of all A level Music specifications, will demonstrate how to guide your students to achieve Grades A & A* for their choral harmonisations.
 Led by our highly respected and experienced presenter Miranda Francis, the course will demonstrate teaching and learning ideas which will stretch and challenge your students and develop their higher level skills.
-By exploring sample assessment materials, mark schemes and current examiners’ reports, you will gain significant insight into what the examiners are really looking for.
+The course provides the opportunity to further explore the ideas and principles introduced in Miranda’s other Bach course: Bach to the Future – Again!
+By exploring sample assessment materials, mark schemes and current examiners’ reports, you will gain significant insight into what the examiners are really looking for…

 BENEFITS OF ATTENDING